 Voter Registration

-Voting is our democratic right as U.S. citizens and the first step is to register to vote.
-Learn about the criteria to be eligible to vote below.
-Once you have established your eligibility, register online at GoVoteColorado.gov, by the below form, or in person at the Election Department.
-In addition, eligible voters who provide proof of citizenship will automatically be registered to vote any time they apply for or renew their driver’s license.
+Voting is our right as U.S. citizens and the first step is to register to vote.
+Learn if you are able to vote below.
+If you can vote, register online at GoVoteColorado.gov, by the below form, or in person at the Election Department.
+Voters who provide proof of citizenship will automatically be registered to vote when they apply for or renew their driver’s license.
 Learn more on the Colorado Secretary of State’s Voter Registration FAQs page, under question 8.
 Learn how to register to vote by watching this video here.

 Information on voter registration and updating your registration is available at